A driven quantum superconducting circuit with multiple tunable degeneracies

-\textit{Experiment and results} -- We first experimentally demonstrate tunneling between the lowest pair of eigenstates, which we call the ground state manifold.
-In \Cref{fig:1}\textbf{A}, we show the classical limit of the metapotential surface for $\Delta/K = 3, \epsilon_2/K = 0.11$, as a function of phase-space coordinates.
+\textit{Experiment and results} -- We first experimentally demonstrate the cancellation of tunneling in the ground state manifold.
+In \Cref{fig:1}\textbf{A}, we show the classical limit of the energy surface associated with \cref{eq:Heff} for $\Delta/K = 3, \epsilon_2/K = 0.11$, as a function of phase-space coordinates.
 The arrows indicate the two WKB tunneling paths \cite{marthaler2006}.
 Furthermore, we show in \Cref{fig:1}\textbf{B}, the wavefunctions corresponding to the ground state manifold.
 Note that these are not the energy eigenstates but their even and odd superpositions, which are localized in the left and right wells.
-Importantly, in the classically forbidden region, marked in grey, oscillations accompany the expected decay of the wavefunctions.
+Importantly, in the classically forbidden region, marked in grey, oscillations accompany the expected decay of the wavefunctions \cite{marthaler2007}.
 To observe coherent cancellation of tunneling in the ground state manifold, we prepare a localized well state and measure its tunneling probability as a function of time for different values of $\Delta$ and $\epsilon_2$.
 We present the measurement protocol in \Cref{fig:1}\textbf{C}.
-The preparation is done by quickly turning on the squeeze-drive until an amplitude of $\epsilon_2/K = 8.7$ is reached.
-We subsequently wait for $5 T_1$ for the system to relax to its steady state in the presence of the squeeze-drive and measure, in a quantum nondemolition (QND) manner, the quadrature containing the which-well information.
+The preparation is done by rapidly turning on the squeezing drive until an amplitude of $\epsilon_2/K = 8.7$ is reached.
+We subsequently wait for $5 T_1$ for the system to relax to its steady state in the presence of the squeezing drive and measure, in a quantum nondemolition (QND) manner, the quadrature containing the which-well information.
 This measurement projects the system into one of the wells.
 It is done by the microwave activation of a parametric beam splitter interaction between the squeeze-driven Kerr oscillator and a readout resonator strongly coupled to a quantum-limited amplifier chain.
-We refer the reader to \cite{frattini2022} for experimental details, where the preparation-by-measurement procedure was introduced.
-This readout protocol yields a stabilized fluorescence signal revealing the quadrature measurement outcome, while the squeeze-drive sustains the circuit oscillation.
-After the preparation, we adiabatically lower the squeeze-drive amplitude in a duration $1.6~\mathrm{\mu s}$ $\gtrsim \pi/K$.\footnote{Note that this adiabaticity condition pertains to the gap between the ground and first excited pair of states.
-We do not need to be adiabatic with respect to the two tunnel split states within the ground state manifold since they have opposite parity and the parity preserving squeeze-drive will not couple them.} The depth of the wells, which increases with $\epsilon_2/K$ (see supplement), is then reduced so that the tunnel effect becomes observable.
-We then wait for a variable amount of time before adiabatically raising the squeeze-drive amplitude to its initial value.
+We refer the reader to \cite{frattini2022} for experimental details, where the preparation-by-measurement procedure for our system was introduced.
+This readout protocol yields a stabilized fluorescence signal revealing the quadrature measurement outcome, while the squeezing drive sustains the circuit oscillation.
+After the preparation, we adiabatically lower the squeezing drive amplitude in a duration $1.6~\mathrm{\mu s}$ $\gtrsim \pi/K$.\footnote{Note that this adiabaticity condition pertains to the gap between the ground and first excited pair of states.
+We do not need to be adiabatic with respect to the two tunnel split states within the ground state manifold since they have opposite parity and the parity preserving squeezing drive will not couple them.} The depth of the wells, which increases with $\epsilon_2/K$ (see supplement), is then reduced so that the tunnel effect becomes observable.
+We then wait for a variable amount of time before adiabatically raising the squeezing drive amplitude to its initial value.
 Finally, we measure which well the system has adopted.